 There was a period of a few months after I’d given birth where I just didn’t leave the house.
 I’d given in to anxieties and fears without even realising it which then reached boiling point.
 Both my mental and physical health suffered, but I sought help.
 And found solace in walking.

 To save my sanity, time and to reduce washing-up while following a baby-led weaning (BLW) approach; I’m trying to make meals that all three of us can eat together.
-This does mean that I have to watch the salt content and size of the chunks of vegetables in meals, but I think that’s a small price to pay if we can all eat the same meal and enjoy it together.

 Since LJ started weaning I didn’t know how to approach or deal with eating out in the wide world with a baby in tow.
 Spoiler alert; it’s not all that bad.

 As I placed the winning bid on a retro tape collection called ‘Storyteller’ from my childhood I felt like I’d won the lottery.
 Not for me though; for my son.

 When your thoughts run away with themselves

 Looking after yourself often comes second when you have a little’un.